 Within a few weeks of publication, (1996) book sales really started to take off.
 The initial print run was of only 1,000 – 500 of which went to libraries.
 First editions are now said to be worth up to £25,000 each.
 She also received a grant from the Scottish arts council, which enabled her to write full time.
 After the books initial success in the UK, an American company Scholastic agreed to pay a remarkable £100,000 for the rights to publish in America.
-In 1998, Warner Bros secured the film rights for the books, giving a seven figure sum.
+In 1998, Warner Bros secured the film rights to the books, giving a seven-figure sum.
 The films have magnified the success of the books, making Harry Potter into one of the most recognisable media products.
-Under the close guidance of J.K.Rowling, the films have sought to stay close to the original plot; also at J.K.Rowling’s request all the actors are British and are filmed in Britain.
+Under the close guidance of J.K.Rowling, the films have sought to stay close to the original plot; also at J.K.Rowling’s request, all the actors are British and are filmed in Britain.

-On the 21st December 2006, J.K.Rowling finished her final book of the Harry Potter Series – “Harry Potter and the Deathly Hallows“.
+On the 21st December 2006, J.K.Rowling finished her final book of the Harry Potter Series – “Harry Potter and the Deathly Hallows” (Amazon).
 The book was released in July 2007, becoming one of the fastest selling books of all time.
 J.K.Rowling has said the book is her favourite, and it makes her both happy and sad.
 She has said she will continue writing but there is little chance of continuing the Harry Potter Series.
-She however, may release a dictionary of things related to Hogwarts and Harry Potter, that were never published in other books.
+She has published a dictionary of things related to Hogwarts and Harry Potter, that were never published in other books.

 Since the end of her Harry Potter series, she says she has finished some short stories, she also hinted on the Oprah Winfrey Show in 1st October 2010, that an 8th book in the Harry Potter series is a possibility.